DJShankyShoe/scythe/README.md

 ![image](https://user-images.githubusercontent.com/62169971/150120676-cb36a1d7-5147-466a-b7a3-a8ac749590fe.png)
 ---
-`For this scenarios, the Challenge signature can be used for creating recaptcha to prevent/slow down bruteforce attempts by attackers`
+`For this scenarios, the Challenge signature can be used for creating recaptcha to prevent/slow down bruteforce attempts by attackers`<br />
 **The image below presents a non-exhausive illustration of an attacker being challenged with recaptcha**

 ![image](https://user-images.githubusercontent.com/62169971/150121180-0525666e-2928-49fc-aa56-6f1646edcdaa.png)